prati-y/DataScience-Project-Predective-Analysis-On-Flight-Ticket-Pricing/README.md

 # CIS5560 Machine Learning Models

-PREDICTIVE ANALYSIS ON FLIGHT TICKET PRICING DATA:
+''PREDICTIVE ANALYSIS ON FLIGHT TICKET PRICING DATA:''

 Airline dataset can be used to predict and determine the price of different airlines, helping airlines optimize their pricing strategies for specific routes and seasons.​

 Analyzing flight price datasets enables identification of pricing trends over time, which is crucial for airlines in developing effective pricing strategies.​